Aircraft Engine Mounts

 Some aircraft designs call for an engine mount that imparts a downward or upward thrust relative to the waterline of the aircraft where others offset the engine to the right or left.
 The aircraft designer decides how much during aerodynamic calculations and takes engine power and other factors into account.

 Creating your own mount requires that either you are a very good welder or that you know a good one.
 To get all alignments perfectly you will need to construct a jig from rigid steel with holes in it so it simulates the firewall and engine attach points.
-The dynafocal is the most difficult type as the engine attach points need to be at the perfect angle.
+The dynafocal is the most difficult type as the engine attach points need to be at the correct angle.

-Some kit aircraft manufacturers sell an installation kit which includes a mount for the engines they support and sell.
+Some kit aircraft manufacturers offer an installation kit which includes a mount for the engines they support and sell.
 If you go with a totally different engine than advised with the aircraft kit then you are on your own, unless there is another builder or group of builders who already went this way.
 It pays to investigate this with your local experimental aircraft chapter.